-Formed on 29 March 2007 at the instigation of the Home Office, RISC brings together UK industry and academia to help ensure the efficient and timely delivery of capabilities to Government, through reducing the fragmented way in which Government deals with the security and resilience sector.
+Created formally on 29 March 2007 at the request of the Home Office, RISC brings together UK industry and academia to help ensure the efficient and timely delivery of capabilities to Government.
 RISC represents over 6,000 suppliers through the inclusive alliance of the sectors’ trade associations, and through Academic RiSC, supports universities focussed on security and resilience research better connect with Government and industry.
 RISC has additional innovation and research links through the Research Councils’ Partnership for Conflict, Crime and Security and Innovate UK’s Knowledge Transfer Network.

-RISC was founded as an inclusive alliance of the three nationwide trade associations which represent the security and resilience sector, who now make up the Founding Partners: ADS, which represents the UK’s advanced manufacturing companies in aerospace, defence, security and space sectors, and companies operating in high risk environments; the British Security Industry Association (BSIA), the British Security Industry Association (BSIA), which represents companies supplying security guarding, cash in transit, consultancy, electronic and physical security equipment and services; and techUK, which represents companies in the information technology sector.
+RISC was founded as an inclusive alliance of suppliers, think tanks, and the three nationwide trade associations which represent the security and resilience sector, who now make up the Founding Partners: ADS, which represents the UK’s advanced manufacturing companies in aerospace, defence, security and space sectors, and companies operating in high risk environments; the British Security Industry Association (BSIA), the British Security Industry Association (BSIA), which represents companies supplying security guarding, cash in transit, consultancy, electronic and physical security equipment and services; and techUK, which represents companies in the information technology sector.